TrevorDev/node-tweet-bliss/README.md

-Twitter tweets to command arguments for node.js
+Twitter tweets to command arguments
 ======================================

 [tweet-bliss] Aims to provide a simplified, asynchronous client by providing only the basic uses and abstracting away the complexity of the entire API